ShepherdMoy/Netmiko-1-device/README.md

 iosv_l2
-dictionary contents are as per the script but be mindful on device type as for cisco it has to be cisco_ios  (i have not tried the script on other vendors ) example device_type': 'cisco_ios after connecting and successfull authentication ,the script will run the show ip int br command and give you the output as bash output *you can redirect it to a file * the script will then move on to configure a loopback and the loopback ip address . below is the sample expected output :
+dictionary contents are as per the script but be mindful on device type as for cisco it has to be cisco_ios  (i have not tried the script on other vendors ) example device_type': 'cisco_ios after connecting and successfull authentication ,the script will run the show ip int br command and give you the output in the console  *you can redirect it to a file * the script will then move on to configure a loopback and the loopback ip address . below is the sample expected output :